ChrsMark/otlpjsonconnector/README.md

 ### otlpjsonconnector

+*Note*: This component has been upstreamed.
+Can be found at https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/otlpjsonconnector.

 This connector receives log records from a pipeline which contain `otlpjson` in their Body fields and parse the `otlpjson` extracting Logs, Metrics and Traces according to the content.